Inguro-OU/war-of-memes/README.md

 # What is it?

-## TL;DR
-A cognitively trustworthy communication method for evolving ideas that multiply everyone's happiness.
+### TL;DR: A cognitively trustworthy communication method for evolving ideas that multiply everyone's happiness.

-## More accurate and slightly longer explanation:
+### More detailed explanation:

 - **Trust** is a belief that someone or something is **worthy** of trust.
 - **Trustworthiness** is **actually being worthy** of that belief.